-The neon indicator light above the control knob will come on when the hotplate control is turned on and stay lit while the surface cools.
+The neon indicator light above the control knob will come on when a hob control is turned on and stay lit while the surface cools.

 You can also place a large fish kettle across both heating zones.
+To heat the whole area, turn the knob clockwise.